vxgmichel/marbles/README.md

 - Memory marbles don't change state unless a specific combination of input is present, and that those marbles share the same inputs.
 - Some marbles are the product of a large OR computation where each branch is mutually exclusive depending on a specific combination of inputs.

-On both cases, indexing and indirections might be used to essentially reduce the computation to its theoretical limit, i.e. what a standard FlipJump interpreter would do.
+In both cases, indexing and indirections might be used to essentially reduce the computation to its theoretical limit, i.e. what a standard FlipJump interpreter would do.

 ### Other computer architectures